csivitu/ForkThisDiscordBot/README.md

 3. Go to Applications, click on New Application, and Create An Application.

 4. Click on the application created by you, head over to Bot -> Reset Token.
 Copy this token.

-5.Check all three intents under Privileged Gateway Intents.
+5. Check all three intents under Privileged Gateway Intents.
 Select the necessary Bot Permissions.
 6. Next, click on OAuth2, copy the CLIENT ID.

 7. Go to URL Generator (under OAuth2), select applications.commands